B2B Marketing Consultant logo

 Outsourcing importing logistics to agents: Importing into several ports around the country requires people skilled in import logistics.
 Many import distributors outsource this work to import agents who take care of both ends of the importing process - buying freight, paper work and loading at the country of origin, tracking freight across the water and through transit ports, customs clearance, tariffs, fees and charges, insurance, trucking from port to the 3PL, container unloading, container cleaning and return.
 Such companies can perform these services at any port and have a deep knowledge and experience of this.
 Arguably, doing this work in-house doesn't make sense - there are many traps for young players.

 A model needed to work with large retail chains: In Australia, the retail landscape is dominated by large retail chains.
-In FMCG - Woolworths, Coles, Aldi, Big W, K-mart and in hardware and hardware and plumbing Bunnings, Mitre 10, Reece, Tradelink - in virtually every product category there exist national chains.
+In FMCG - Woolworths, Coles, Aldi, Big W, K-mart and in hardware and plumbing Bunnings, Mitre 10, Reece, Tradelink - in virtually every product category there exist national chains.
 Due to the downward cost pressure exerted by chains and their buying power, there isn't room in the distribution chain for multiple middle men.
 The 3PL model strips the supply chain down to the bone but provides both product inventory in each state near to retail outlets while adding minimally to product cost.

 Outsourcing warehouse and order fulfillment: Having 3PL's manage warehousing and inventory reduces staffing costs and the hassle of managing more people.
 In addition reduces capital tied-up in warehouse buildings and infrastructure (racking, automation, forklifts etc.) or leasing same.